Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Method

 Then according to \citet{zhao_new_2015}, the original problem can be reformulated as

-where $\mathcal{F}_t$ denotes the set of all real value measurable functions from $\mathcal{H}_t\rightarrow\mathbb{R}$.
-Intuitively, following the same arguments as in \citet{zhao_new_2015}, the solution of the above problem can be solved in a backward fashion as follows: let \{$\mathcal{O}_{t}\}$ denote the feasible region of the original problem under risk constraints $(\tau_1,...,\tau_T)$ at stage $t$, i.e.,
+where $\mathcal{F}_t$ denotes the set of all real value measurable functions from $\mathcal{H}_t\rightarrow\mathbb{R}$ {and we note that $\{f_t\}_{t=1}^T$ here is identifiable up to a positive scale.} {To solve the problem (\ref{ow_prob}), we borrow the idea of \citet{zhao_new_2015} and introduce the backward induction technique to further decompose the BR-DTRs problem into a series of single-stage single-constraint problems.
+Let $\{\mathcal{O}_{t}\}_{t=1}^T$ denote the feasible region of the original problem under risk constraints $(\tau_1,...,\tau_T)$ at stage $t$, i.e.,}

 and define the $U$-function as